 Make-up Policy for Exams: Announcements in Brightspace will provide specific details and due dates for each unit exam.
-Each exam will be available for an entire week.
+Each exam will be available for at least 3 days.
 If you miss an exam, you must contact me within 2 days of that exam deadline to schedule your make up exam.
-Make up exams will be taken between April 24-28.
+Make up exams will be taken August 9-10.
 You may only make up one missed exam.
 From the Attendance policy in this syllabus: "...if a student fails to take an exam and does not contact the instructor and make up the exam according to the syllabus policy, the student may be dropped according to the guidelines of the attendance policy."